-Starting Position: Put the board on the table about 1 inch from the edge closest to the subject.
+Starting Position: Put one of the boards on the table about 1 inch from the edge closest to the subject.
 Insert all of the disks into the holes in the board with either the RED or BLACK side facing UP (the color must be consistent on the whole board).
-You should now be in the starting position for the Turning Test, which is illustrated below in Figure 3.
+You should now be in the starting position for the Turning Test, which is illustrated below in Figure 4.

-Figure 3: Starting position and sequence of rows with directions of travel for the Turning Test.
+Figure 4: Starting position and sequence of rows with directions of travel for the Turning Test.